Learn Modern Standard Arabic Online or in Fez, Morocco

 Modern Standard Arabic (MSA or Fossha) is the standardized, literary Arabic used for all politics, media, religion, and official communication throughout North Africa and Western Asia.
 Arabic is one of the six official languages of the United Nations, and is becoming increasingly more useful as peoples of the world interact on a daily basis.
 The Arabic alphabet is the second most used alphabetic system for writing in the world (following the Latin alphabet).

-Is it worthwhile to learn MSA/Fossha?
+Is it useful to learn Modern Standard Arabic/Fossha?

 Learning Fossha is worthwhile for those who wish to live, work, or interact with people in and from the Arabic-speaking world.
 Knowing Fossha is necessary for the purpose of taking in information, such as reading signs and documents, and listening to the news and other media.
 It is the literary and liturgical language of Islam, and knowing Arabic will allow you to better understand the faith of over a billion people in the world.
 If your goal is to communicate with people in a specific place, it is probably better for you to study an Arabic dialect.
 However, if your goal is to work in media, diplomacy, interpretation, or to have the broadest Arabic opportunities available, then Modern Standard Arabic will be the best route for you.